Creating triggers for application actions

 Master action defaults file is an action defaults file that contains default attributes for actions that can be performed in the 4gl application.
 Master action defaults files have the name of the program, are stored together with it, and are loaded automatically when the application is run.

 User action defaults file is a user-defined configuration file with extension .ad2 or .fm2 that contains default attributes for actions that can be performed in several different 4gl applications in order to secure their common runtime behavior or change it according to current tasks and purposes.
+It has a higher priority than the Master action defaults file.

 All these files have the same basic structure as any .fm2 form including the property, actions, that is used to create triggers for the application actions.